yyucuhk/yyucuhk.github.io/index.md

 During my postgraduate studies, I focus on design, fabrication, and characterization of high-performance micro/nanodevices on various integrated photonic platforms including lithium niobate on insulator, silicon on insulator, silica, etc. A brief introduction to my recent works will be added to this page later.

-I'm always open to different things and willing to learn something new.